 A seventy-three year old woman, Mrs. Walker, is brought into the emergency room by her daughter.
 Her daughter had found her in her apartment unkempt, confused, and saying that people had broken in and stolen things.
 Mrs. Walker's daughter had last spoken with her mother two days previously and became alarmed when she did not answer the phone earlier today.
 Mrs. Walker had not felt well for the past two weeks with complaints of nausea, abdominal discomfort, and worsening of her chronic pain from osteoarthritis of the knees.

-In the emergency room, Mrs. Walker does not answer questions appropriately and is unable to provide a coherent history.
+In the emergency department, Mrs. Walker does not answer questions appropriately and is unable to provide a coherent history.

 Mrs. Walker had been taking ibuprofen 600 mg, three times a day, for her knee pain.
 A friend in her building suggested she try over-the-counter cimetidine for her abdominal discomfort.
 Mrs. Walker takes no other medications.
 She is allergic to penicillin, and develops hives as a reaction.